drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/README.md

+> NOTE: This git repo is under construction.
+Lectures are poorly formatted and incomplete.

 # MBAI: Data Intensive Systems

 Welcome to Data Intensive Systems!
 This course provides a comprehensive introduction to distributed data processing and modeling.
 These areas are essential to roles such as Data Engineers, Machine Learning Engineers, and Data Architects.
 The first half covers data-intensive operations including handling cloud storage, online analytical processing, and distributed data preprocessing.
 Building on this foundation, we transition towards data-intensive machine learning operations, including scalable machine learning algorithms (e.g. linear regression, XGBoost), distributed training, hyperparameter tuning, and model serving with real-time inference - skills essential for Machine Learning Engineers, Machine Learning Operations Engineers, and Technical Product Managers.